hossnys/publishingtools/README.md

 #### ubuntu machine setup

-make sure you have the following `apt-get install -y build-essential curl libevent-dev libssl-dev libxml2-dev libyaml-dev libgmp-dev git`
+make sure you have the following `apt-get install -y build-essential curl libevent-dev libssl-dev libxml2-dev libyaml-dev libgmp-dev git libssh2 libssh2-dev`

 building is as simple as `shards build` or `shards build --error-trace` to allow more error traces information